Brainspotting & EMDR Therapy

 How does online Brainspotting work?

-Brainspotting is highly effective online or in -person.
+Brainspotting is highly effective online or in-person.

-Special modifications are used onlineObviously, we’re mostly working within the confines of your screen size.
-So first, I recommend if possible using a laptop or desktop computer instead of your phone.
-That said, it’s not necessary.
-Brainspotting pulls on natural phenomenon and there are many options for administering it including those where you can engage in even if you are on the phone - and with or without video.
-What’s key is for your iBrainspotting practitioner to have advanced training in the particulars of online Brainspotting administration.
+Special modifications are used online.
+I recommend if possible using a laptop or desktop computer instead of your phone (although it isn’t necessary if it’s not a possibility for you).
+There are many options for administering it including those where you can engage in even if you are on the phone - and with or without video.
+What’s key is for your Brainspotting practitioner to have advanced training in the particulars of online Brainspotting administration.

 How do I decide if integrating Brainspotting & EMDR would be a good fit for me?